MiroSolutionsEngineering/search-users-from-organization/readme.md

+## Support
+This is a sample code and can be freely modified and used, but cannot be supported by Miro.
+We are not responsible for its behavior.
+Also, this code is not maintained.

 # Search Users from Organization
 This is a sample web application for Miro administrators using RestAPI and SCIM API using Node.js and express framework.
 It shows all user list in your organizaition and you can filter and deactivate/activate users by inactive date.